Feasibility Study summaries:

 Electricity is generated in each community in a diesel-electric generating station owned and operated by Manitoba Hydro.
 Heat is generated using individual diesel furnaces located in each house and community building.
 Both the electricity and heat generated using diesel are extremely expensive.
 Even worse, they create almost no jobs for community members.

-The three communities, with the support of Indigenous Services Canada, each developed Community Energy Plans chart a course to replace diesel with local, clean renewable energy.
+The three communities, working with Aki Energy and with the support of Indigenous Services Canada, each developed Community Energy Plans chart a course to replace diesel with local, clean renewable energy.

 With funding from National Resources Canada Clean Energy for Rural and Remote Communities Bioheat Program, the communities and their partners have built on those Community Energy Plans to develop comprehensive, detailed Renewable Energy Feasibility Studies to put that make that goal real.

-When these Feasibility Studies are implemented, Barren Lands, Northlands Dënesųłiné, and Sayisi Dene will be amongst the leading renewable-energy communities in Canada.
+When Plans embodied in these feasibility studies are implemented, Barren Lands, Northlands Dënesųłiné, and Sayisi Dene will be amongst the leading renewable-energy communities in Canada.

 Specific benefits for these communities include: